 Schaffhausen Switzerland is a charming medieval town, located just 51km north of Zürich near the German border.

-However like the rest of Switzerland, food, and accommodation are expensive.
+However like in the rest of Switzerland, food, and accommodation are expensive.
 Fortunately, you can save money on sightseeing in Schaffhausen.
-Firstly since many of the popular sights for free.
+Firstly since many of the popular sights are for free.
 And secondly, as the city is relatively small, you can walk or bike everywhere.
-Which will save even more money on transportation costs
+Which will save even more money on public transportation costs.

 Here are my top 5 free sights in Schaffhausen Switzerland:

-The Munot Fortress is Schaffhausen’s best-known landmark looming over the city and the Rhine River.
+The Munot Castle is Schaffhausen’s best-known landmark looming over the city and the Rhine River.
 The circular fortress was built between 1564 – 1589.
-Furthermore, Munot Fortress was built by Schaffhausen locals under mandatory labor.
-Walking into the fortress is an eery feeling.
-It’s stone walls are dimly lit with only small traces of daylight squeezing in.
+Furthermore, Munot Castle or Munot Fortress was built by Schaffhausen locals under mandatory labor.
+Walking into the fortress is an eerie feeling.
+Its stone walls are dimly lit with only small traces of daylight squeezing in.

 Related Reading: Tour du Mont Blanc: How to Plan for this Epic Adventure.